virtualcitySYSTEMS/map-ui/documentation/COLLECTIONS.md

 For rendering the list views, the ui provides several components, which can be reused:

-- [CollectionComponent](../src/manager/collectionManager/CollectionComponent.vue): A list rendering of a specific collection restricted to ten items
+- [CollectionComponentContent](../src/manager/collectionManager/CollectionComponentContent.vue): A list rendering of a specific collection restricted to ten items
 - [CollectionComponentList](../src/manager/collectionManager/CollectionComponentList.vue): A scrollable list rendering all items
+- [CollectionComponentStandalone](../src/manager/collectionManager/CollectionComponentStandalone.vue): A wrapper component using CollectionComponentContent and CollectionComponentList within a VcsFormSection
+- [CollectionComponent](../src/manager/collectionManager/CollectionComponent.vue): A wrapper component using CollectionComponentContent and CollectionComponentList within an expansion panel.
+Used by CollectionManagerComponent
 - [CollectionComponentProvider](../src/manager/collectionManager/CollectionComponentProvider.vue): A wrapper component providing a specific CollectionComponentClass of a CollectionManager
-- [CollectionManager](../src/manager/collectionManager/CollectionManager.vue): A set of CollectionComponents belonging to a CollectionManager rendered in Expansion Panels
+- [CollectionManagerComponent](../src/manager/collectionManager/CollectionManager.vue): A set of CollectionComponents belonging to a CollectionManager rendered in Expansion Panels

 ## CollectionComponentClass